+10

-Chapter 10: Statistics for Tree-based
+Statistics for Tree-based

 Methods

-In previous section, we covered some important concepts in classification models.
+In the previous section, we covered some important concepts in classification models.
 We also built a naïve Bayes’ classifier from scratch.
-This kind of practice is very important because it requires you to understand every aspect of the details.
+This kind of practice is very important, because it requires you to understand every aspect of the details.

 In this section, we are going to dive into another family of statistical models which are also widely used in statistical analysis as well as machine learning: the tree-based models.
 The tree-based models can be used for both classification tasks and regression tasks.

-In this chapter, you are going to
+In this chapter, you are going to:

 Gain an overview of tree-based classification